 Reviewers enjoy the soft support of the Currexsole RunPro Low insoles.
 Some are concerned about the narrowness of the heel, but other reviewers say that, despite their initial concern, they did fit well.

 Most everyone says the gel dots along the heel and big toe areas help keep the insoles in place and provide more cushioning than they expected.

 - Soft and supportive

 - Some reviewers didn’t like the feel of the toe supports

 9. New Balance Arch Stability

-And anti-blister and antimicrobial top cover repels odors and keeps feet dry and fresh.
-Reviewers noted that the insoles were more cooling than other insoles, and liked that the arch support wasn’t extreme.
-Some felt the insoles slid in their shoes during the day, while others liked that they could frequently move the insoles to different pairs of shoes with no issues at all.
+An anti-blister and antimicrobial top cover repels odors and keeps feet dry and fresh.
+Reviewers note that the insoles are more cooling than other insoles, and like that the arch support isn’t extreme.
+Some feel the insoles slide in their shoes during the day, while others like that they could frequently move the insoles to different pairs of shoes with no issues at all.